 What Is My Parenting Style?
 Four Types of Parenting

 One of the interesting things about being a parent is that there is great variation in how we raise our children.
 At the same time, there are many commonalities from one parent to another.
-In fact, there is enough similarity that researchers have tried to group parents into four common parenting styles.
+In fact, there is enough similarity that researchers like Dr. Diana Baumrind have tried to group parents into four common parenting styles.

-These Baumrind parenting styles are United States-centric and it is not clear how well these styles describe parents cross-culturally.
+The Baumrind parenting styles are United States-centric and it is not clear how well these styles describe parents cross-culturally.
 Each parenting style varies in at least four areas: discipline style, communication, nurturance, and expectations.
-Are you wondering how to figure out your style?
-You might also be thinking, “What is authoritative parenting?” or “Should I be more disciplinary or indulgent?”
-Read on to learn more.

 Baumrind Parenting Styles: Four Types of Parenting